RCC-M S8300 analysis laboratory

 • nickel alloys,

-• specific metallic materials used in the nuclear industry.
+• specific metallic materials used in nuclear applications.

 Are the results usable in an RCC-M regulatory file?

 Yes.
-The analysis carried out at filab are documented, traceable and compliant with the requirements of the RCC-M, so that they can be integrated into your technical, manufacturing or regulatory justification files.
+The analysis carried out at filab are documented, traceable and compliant with RCC-M requirements, so they can be integrated into your technical, manufacturing or regulatory justification files.

-Do you require analysis according to the RCC-M S8300?
+Do you need an analysis according to RCC-M S8300?

-Whether it is for material qualification, supplier acceptance or technical investigation, our teams support you with a high level of requirements and reliability.
+Whether for material qualification, supplier acceptance or a technical investigation, our teams support you with a high level of rigor and reliability.

 The filab advantages